kari0219/kari0219.github.io/index.md

 Evaluates the impact of weather on motor vehicle accidents.
 Pilot study was on data focued on Maryland with data from NOOA and Maryland Crash Data.
-Amazon Web Services was used to host the app and a HIVE database Was voted MVP by team for work on the data pipelines.
+Amazon Web Services was used to host the app and a HIVE database Was awarded MVP by teammates for work on data pipelines.

 <a href="kari0219.github.io/pdfs/W205_Course_Project_FinalReport_Commuter_Risk_Application.pdf" target="_blank">View Commuter Risk Application Final Paper </a>